Melodyxyy/SmartQueryBlockchain/README.md

 DataStorage.sol: Manages on-chain storage of relevant data.

 ###  Data Handling
 Data is securely handled on-chain to ensure transparency and integrity.
-Off-chain storage is implemented with chosen technology such as MongoDB, providing a resilient way to retrieve information for smart contract execution.
+Off-chain storage is implemented with chosen technology such as MongoDB/AWS/HDFS/IPFS/HBase, providing a resilient way to retrieve information for smart contract execution.

 ## Contributing
 We welcome contributions to enhance and refine our project.
 Follow these steps to contribute: